Jane Cusumano/WIFV Short Narrative Film Finishing Fund

 The Jane Cusumano/WIFV Short Narrative Film Finishing Fund supports artists with the completion/post-production of a short film (no longer than 15 minutes including credits).
-This grant program is made possible with proceeds from the 2001 DC screening of WHAT MATTERS MOST, written and directed by Jane Cusumano and limited in-kind services from Henninger Media Services, Ott House Audio, and ReelPlan.
+This grant program is made possible with proceeds from the 2001 DC screening of WHAT MATTERS MOST, written and directed by Jane Cusumano and limited in-kind services from Henninger Media Services, Interface Media Group, Ott House Audio, and ReelPlan.
 The program is administered by Women in Film & Video.
+There is one call for applications per year.
+The application deadline for 2021 is September 13, 2021.

 Grants are awarded via a merit-based review process based upon the following criteria: